Bubblin-Superbooks/108-verses-of-gita/interim/manuscript.md

 For the soul there is neither birth nor death at any time.
 He has not come into being, does not come into being and will not come into being.
 He is unborn, eternal, ever existing and primeval.
 He is not slain when body is slain.

+###### Spiritual commentary:

-Spiritual commentary- He is without birth as He is eternal and omnipresent.
+He is without birth as He is eternal and omnipresent.
 Where is the space for Him to be born and how can there be death for that which is eternal?

 Everything is Brahma.